UMM-CSci-3403-Fall-2017/lab-0-git-shell-programming-intro-xaivteev/README.md

 good time to ask me to say a little about how that works.
 Alternately, you might see what you can figure out with `man gcc`.

-\*\* Run the program with your second argument as its sole command line argument, putting the results in the file `results.txt` in the
+:exclamation: When you run the program you compiled (`NthPrime`) give it the second command line argument _your_ script received as its sole command line argument.
-\*NthPrime\*\* directory you created.
-This will require output redirection as described in the tutorial in the pre-reading.

--   Run the test file in the same directory as your script (which will require that you copy the test file to whatever directory you’re building your script in).

-**ALERT!** Some non-obvious assumptions that my test script makes:
+### :alert: Some non-obvious assumptions that the test script makes:

--   The .tgz version of the tarball will be in the specified directory when you’re done.
-This means that if you first unzip and then, in a separate step, untar, the test is likely to fail since you’ll end up with a .tar file instead of a .tgz file.
+-   The `.tgz` version of the tar archive will be in the specified directory when you’re done.
+This means that if you first `gunzip` and then, in a separate step, untar, the test is likely to fail since you’ll end up with a `.tar` file instead of a `.tgz` file.

 ## Second script: Clean up a big directory